solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 ### Print Added and Changed Addressses

 Addresses that are changed or newly added during the proposal's execution can be retrieved by calling the `printJSONChanges` method.
-It prints the changes in JSON format, making it easy for users to add them to `Addresses.json`.
+It prints the changes in JSON format, making it easy for users to add them to corresponding JSON files.

 ```solidity
 addresses.printJSONChanges();